Gereks123/inventory-management-kafka/README.md

 ## API Overview
 This API provides endpoints to manage inventory items and track sales history.
 It supports CRUD operations for items and includes pagination for large datasets.

+**NB!!!** You can use the api_endpoints.postman_collection.json to get a template with defined endpoints to query the application!

 ## Base URL
 ```
 http://localhost:8080/items